 Whisk together the wet ingredients - start with the flax eggs and buttermilk and use a hand whisk to mix it.
 Next, add the oil (60 g) and continue mixing.

 It will need a heavy mixing here to bring it all together homogenously.

 Step 5 -

 Prepare a hot cup of coffee.
 To 120 ml water, add 1/2 tsp instant coffee powder of your choice and keep with you.
-Remember we need it to be hot and not just lukewarm so this step does not have to be performed too much in advance.

 Step 6 -

 Add the wet ingredients to the dry and fold everything in with a spatula.
 Once you have almost mixed all the flour in, add the hot coffee in.

 What this will do is slow down the gluten development which will help the cake stay soft after baking.
 Additionally, it also helps to intensify the chocolate flavor.